How much does a Healthcare Associate make?

 Planned Parenthood

-Planned Parenthood provides essential services and supports for Healthcare Associates.
-They offer reproductive health services and education.
-They have clinics across the United States.
+Planned Parenthood provides a decent salary for Healthcare Associates.
+They are known for reproductive health services.
+They have numerous locations across the United States, focusing on patient care and education.

 -